ViggoValfridsson/JavaScript-Backend-GraphQL-Apollo-Express/README.md

 # Introduction

-To start the server simply run the command "npm
+- To start the server simply run the command "npm run start:dev"
+- The project includes dummy data

 # Query examples: